defermelowie/SOCOE-course-project/docs/project-report.md

 ### Setup

-First, the top level design file has to be set up, it is important to make sure that the pll is configured to the correct clock frequency his/her VGA monitor requires.
+First, the top level design file has to be set up, it is important to make sure that the pll is configured to the correct clock frequency the VGA monitor requires.
 Then by providing physical input singals to the `chan_in` input of the `logic_analyzer` module, the logic analyzer is ready.
 Optionally some logic could be included in order to operate `trig_enable` via a toggling button instead of a switch (example in [`./src/boardspecific/readme.md`](../src/boardspecific/README.md)).

 ### Usage

 After reset, the system automatically starts reading input signals and shows them on the vga display.
 Reading can be paused by pressing the "toggle `trig_enable` button".
-Furthermore switches can be used in order to select which signals are visible, this also updates the header text and hides the channel number if invisible.
+Furthermore switches allow to select which signals (channels) are visible, this also updates the header text and hides the associated channel number when invisible.

 ## Introduction